MPhil in Modern and Contemporary Literature

 |First edition of Virginia Woolf's The Waves (1931)

 • Two coursework essays, each of not more than 5,000 words.
 One of the essays to be written for one of the chosen Michaelmas Term courses, the other essay written for one of the chosen Lent term courses.
-Each essay contributes 25% to the overall degree mark.
+The first essay contributes 20% and the second essay 30% to the overall degree mark.
 In Easter term the teaching will be centred around supervisions for the dissertation.
+Supervision for each coursework essay consists of a half-hour one-on-one meeting with the leader of the seminar/course for which you are writing your essay.
+Drafts or outlines of up to 750 words can be submitted in advance of that meeting.

 • A dissertation of 12,000 to 15,000 words on a research topic of your choice (but which must fall within the territory of the course, being literature in English from 1830-Present Day), contributing 50% to the overall mark.
 Students work on the dissertation throughout the nine months of the course, in consultation with their personal supervisor.
-At the end of the Michaelmas Term, students are required to submit a statement of dissertation research, along with a bibliography and an essay of 2,200 to 2,500 words on a topic directly related to the dissertation.
+During the Michaelmas Term, students are required to submit an essay of 2,000 to 2,500 words on a topic directly related to the dissertation.
 The essay is a formative exercise and does not contribute to the overall mark.

 Faculty members whose teaching or research interests include Modern or Contemporary Literature:

 You may find it helpful to find out about funding for home students or funding for overseas students before you apply.
-You should also consult our guide for prospective graduates.
 All graduate students in Cambridge are members of a College as well as of a Faculty of the University, and those applying through the Graduate Admission website for a place on the course will find themselves invited to list a number of Colleges in order of preference.
 It is a good idea to consult the prospectuses of a number of Colleges before you apply.

 Please note that after submitting your online application form, there may be a delay of up to 48 hours before you are able to access your self-service account and submit supporting documentation